 What are the best TVs with built-in Chromecast?

-The TVs that come with built-in Chromecast run the gamut from premium to ultra-affordable, and our picks for the best Chromecast TVs is just as varied.
+The TVs that come with built-in Chromecast run the gamut from premium to ultra-affordable, and our picks for the best Chromecast TVs are just as varied.

 For the best TV with Chromecast, the Sony Bravia XR A80J OLED TV is one of the best TVs you can buy, with a gorgeous OLED display, incredible sound and the excellent Google TV interface, which we consider the best you can get on current smart TVs.

-If you want something that's much, much more affordable, the best budget TV with Chromecast built in is the Vizio V-Series (2020 model).
-With low prices and a huge range of screen sizes, you can definitely find one that fits you room as well as your budget.
-It's not a perfect TV, by any means, but it's the cheapest option out there when you want a smart TV with integrated Chromecast.
+If you want something that's much, much more affordable, the best budget TV with Chromecast built-in is the Vizio V-Series (2021 model).
+With low prices and a huge range of screen sizes, you can definitely find one that fits your room as well as your budget.
+It's easily the cheapest option out there when you want a smart TV with integrated Chromecast.

 The best TVs with Chromecast you can buy

 If you want impeccable quality and next-gen capabilities, we love the Sony Bravia XR A80J.
-This 4K OLED boasts a built-in Chromecast, but it's absolutely packed with other futuristic technologies, too: HDR, a 120 Hz refresh rate, ATSC 3.0 tuner, Google TV, Sony's own Bravia Core streaming service, Acoustic Surface Audio+ technology… the list goes on.
+This 4K OLED boasts built-in Chromecast, but it's absolutely packed with other top-notch technologies, too: HDR (including Dolby Vision), a 120 Hz refresh rate, ATSC 3.0 tuner, Google TV, Sony's own Bravia Core streaming service, Acoustic Surface Audio+ technology… the list goes on.
 Sure, not everyone will need everything here, but it's nice to have the option.

 Read our full Sony Bravia XR A80J review.